Ezekiel’s Prophecy of Egypt

 If we count 40 years, we come to the year 548 BCE as the end of Egypt’s desolation, when Jehovah would “bring back the captive group of the Egyptians” for them to become a “lowly kingdom.”

 Secular chronology also records that the last Babylonian King Nabonidus held an alliance against the Persians with Amasis II, the King of Egypt, in addition to the Lydian Empire.
-So, far from being a competing world power, Egypt is now a “lowly Kingdom” just as the Bible said.
+So, far from being a competing world power, Egypt is now a “lowly Kingdom” just as the Bible predicted.

 In His service,